ibstrade11-source/behmanesh-index-prompt/case-studies/framework-validation/BSI-2026-EDU-AI-001-EIG-CALIBRATION-TEST.md

 Result:

-Hypothesis supported.
+Supported.

 ---

-# 7. Why This Matters

-Most discourse-analysis frameworks evaluate:

-- meaning
-- ideology
-- power
-- framing

-But they typically do not evaluate:

-> How justified is the analyst's confidence?

-This creates a common failure mode:

-Correct observations become mixed with speculative conclusions.

-The Behmanesh Index attempts to address this problem through EIG.
+# Threats to Validity

+## T1 — Single Text Limitation

+The experiment uses only one source text.

+Results require replication across additional domains.

 ---

-# 8. Demonstrated Advantage of BSI Over Conventional CDA

-## CDA

-Answers:

-"What does this interpretation reveal?"

-## BSI

-Answers:

-"What does this interpretation reveal?"

-AND

-"How strongly is it supported?"

-AND

-"Where exactly does confidence exceed evidence?"
+## T2 — LLM-Based Analysts

+All analyses were generated by language models.

+Human expert comparison remains desirable.

 ---

-## Operational Difference

-CDA:

-Interpretation Engine

-BSI:

-Interpretation Engine
-+
-Calibration Engine
+## T3 — Shared Training Distribution

+Analytical overlap between models may exist.

+Independence is therefore partial rather than absolute.

 ---

+## T4 — No Human Baseline

+No specialist CDA researcher participated.

+Future replication should include human analysts.

+---

+## T5 — No Negative Control

+The experiment lacks a deliberately non-ideological comparison text.

+False-positive rates cannot be estimated.

+---

+# Lessons Learned

+1. Strong interpretation and epistemic discipline are not mutually exclusive.

+2. Ideological critique does not require evidential inflation.

+3. Classification improves analytical transparency.

+4. EIG appears capable of preserving exploratory analysis while regulating confidence.

+5. Calibration may be a more useful design goal than filtering.

+---

-# 9. Main Conclusion
+# Final Conclusion

-This case provides preliminary evidence that:
+This case provides preliminary validation of one of the central architectural claims of the Behmanesh Index.

+The evidence collected across four analytical stages suggests that:

-EIG functions primarily as a calibration mechanism rather than a filtering mechanism.
+> EIG functions primarily as a calibration mechanism rather than a filtering mechanism.

-The module successfully:
+The module allows analysts to:

-- preserves analytical creativity
-- preserves critical interpretation
+- generate ambitious interpretations,
+- explore latent structures,
-- preserves ideological critique
+- conduct ideological critique,

 while simultaneously:

+- distinguishing fact from inference,
-- identifying overreach
+- identifying speculation,
-- exposing evidence gaps
+- locating evidence gaps,
-- separating inference from speculation
-- preventing epistemic inflation

-The practical consequence is that BSI can retain the exploratory strengths of CDA while adding a systematic mechanism for evidential calibration.
+- reducing unwarranted certainty.

+The principal contribution of EIG is therefore not interpretive restriction.

+Its contribution is epistemic calibration.

 ---

-# 10. Repository Recommendation
+# Repository Classification

-Classification:
+Category:

-**Reference Validation Case**
+Framework Validation

 Recommended Path:

-/case-studies/framework-validation/
-BSI-2026-EDU-AI-001-EIG-CALIBRATION-TEST.md

-Priority:

-HIGH

-Reason:

-This is the first documented multi-analyst case demonstrating the operational distinction between:

-- interpretation
-- calibration

-which is one of the core theoretical claims of the Behmanesh Index architecture.
+case-studies/framework-validation/

+Filename:

+BSI-2026-EIG-VALIDATION-001.md

 ---

-# Canonical Repository Tag Set
+# Keywords

-- #BSI
+- BSI
-- #EIG
+- EIG
-- #FrameworkValidation
+- Calibration
-- #Education
+- Framework Validation
-- #AI
+- CDA
-- #CDA
+- Critical Discourse Analysis
-- #Calibration
+- Epistemic Integrity
-- #EpistemicIntegrity
+- Assumption Excavation
-- #CaseStudy
+- Hybrid v4
-- #HybridV4
+- Methodology